Sophie Mabry – University of Northern Colorado Master of Arts – Pedagogy. Certifications include:

 nutritional counseling, general conditioning and fitness assessments on land or in water!

-For more information on personal training please contact Sophie Mabry, Human Performance Program Coordinator at 303.797.5856 or email at sophie.mabry@arapahoe .edu or office A1615, located adjacent to the fitness center.
+For more information on personal training please contact Sophie Mabry, Exercise Health Sciences Program Coordinator at 303.797.5856 or email at sophie.mabry@arapahoe .edu or office A1615, located adjacent to the fitness center.

 Daisy Castaneda, ACSM Certified Personal Trainer